alrieckert/lazarus/components/README.txt

   Package lhelpcontrolpkg for using chm files in the IDE.

 codetools
-  The builtin pascal parser and pascal completion/refactoring tools of the IDE.
+  The builtin Pascal parser and Pascal completion/refactoring tools of the IDE.

 compilers
   Work in progress.
 Packages to extend the IDE for other languages.